Models of Contaminant Migration:

 eq.
 12

-where j = Na, Mg.
+where component j = 1 is Na, and j = 2 is Mg.
 Bg is the constant background ion concentration, consisting of any number of ions.

-If the background components bind poorly to the adsorption sites and if there are plenty of adsorption sites occupied with background ions, Na and Mg ions compete to a rather limited extent for adsorption sites.
-This case has been chosen in the experiment in Fig. 1. for
+If -as is the case in the experiment of Fig. 4- the background components bind poorly to the adsorption sites and if there are plenty of adsorption sites occupied with background ions, Na and Mg ions have an ample choice of adsorbing sites, i.e. they can choose from any of XT sites.
+Thus they compete to a rather limited extent with each other.

-• ... follows the laws of ion exchange, which in the case of Fig. 1 would be mathematically equivalent to a system of 2 little competing components in front of a background.<
+• ... follows the laws of ion exchange, which in the case of Fig. 4 would be mathematically equivalent to a system of 2 weakly competing components in front of a background.

-: The form of the wave depends on the adsorption properties of the porous medium (as specified by the adsorption isotherm).
+The form of the wave depends on the adsorption properties of the porous medium as specified by the adsorption isotherm eq.
+12.

 3. At intermediate concentrations the retardation of component j decreases with increasing concentration of component j.

-App.
-3.2 Inherent Assumptions in Solution for System with a Multicomponent Isotherm
+8.3.2 Inherent Assumptions when Solving System with Multicomponent Isotherm

-This means: a single abrupt change of the concentraton of the incoming water at x = 0 develops in spacce-time in a deterministic way.
-In other words: Each component j of the solution concentration vector c (a centered wave, i.e. a wave emerging from x = 0) has its own, fixed velocity xj.
+This means: a single abrupt change of the concentraton of the incoming water at x = 0 develops in space-time into N0 centered waves, i.e. waves emerging from x = 0, each wave having its own, fixed velocity ξj.
 In multicomponent chromatography this is called "coherence".

-The adsorption processes can be simplified in various ways:
+The adsorption processes can be simplified in various ways (see also Gruber und Klein):

 1. multicomponent isotherm (Langmuir-isotherm): competition for a limited number XT of adsorption sites